coollabsio/documentation-coolify/docs/knowledge-base/server/sentinel.md

 ---
 title: "Sentinel and Metrics"
+description: "Learn how to set up and use Sentinel as a Linux API and metrics collection tool for server and container metrics in Coolify"
 ---

+# Sentinel and Metrics

-::: warning
+::: danger CAUTION
-This is an experimental feature.
+**This is an experimental feature.**
 :::

 # Sentinel Overview